-- use multiple schedules to control the item, or - program the automation item for (01) Follows Programmable Output Only in section [134] and use a Date Schedule in the PC4010/PC4020 to control the automation item.
-Refer to your PC4010/PC4020 Installation Manual for more information.
+- use multiple schedules to control the item, or - program the automation item for (01) Follows Programmable Output Only in section [134] and use a Date Schedule in the PC4020 to control the automation item (via the Programmable Output programming).
+Refer to your PC4020 Installation Manual for more information.